evilmartians/lefthook/docs/configuration.md

 You can extend your config with another one YAML file.
 Its content will be merged.
 Extends for `lefthook.yml`, `lefthook-local.yml`, and [`remote`](#remote) configs are handled separately, so you can have different extends in these files.

+You can use asterisk to make a glob.

 **Example**

 ```yml